eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 #### Ubuntu Environment Configurations

-Note that **all the commands in this section should be executed on the Ubuntu machine**.
+Note that **all the commands in this subsection should be executed on the Ubuntu machine**.

 1. Before starting building the lab, updating the system is recommended.
 This can be done by executing `sudo apt update` and then `sudo apt full-upgrade -y`.
 Finally, `reboot` the machine.